What is request for proposal (RFP)?

 - IT projects: RFPs are used to solicit proposals for IT projects such as software development, hardware procurement, and network infrastructure.

-- Marketing and Advertising Services: RFPs are used to solicit proposals for marketing and advertising services such as branding, social media management and event planning.
+- Marketing and advertising services: RFPs are used to solicit proposals for marketing and advertising services such as branding, social media management and event planning.

-- Professional Services: RFPs are used to solicit proposals for professional services such as consulting, legal, accounting, and engineering services.
+- Professional services: RFPs are used to solicit proposals for professional services such as consulting, legal, accounting, and engineering services.

-- New Product Development: RFPs can be used when an organization is looking to develop new products or services and wants to get proposals from different vendors.
+- New product development: RFPs can be used when an organization is looking to develop new products or services and wants to get proposals from different vendors.

-- Cost Savings: RFPs can be used to solicit proposals for goods and services with the goal of reducing costs.
+- Cost savings: RFPs can be used to solicit proposals for goods and services with the goal of reducing costs.